 Because the teaching staff will have only a few hours to see a large number of posters at the poster session, we'll only be able to get an overview of the work you did at the session.
 We know that most students work very hard on the final projects, and so we are extremely careful to give each writeup ample attention, and read and try very hard to understand everything you describe in it.

 After the class, we will also post all the final writeups online so that you can read about each other's' work.
 If you do not want your write-up to be posted online, then please create a private Piazza post or contact us at firstname.lastname@example.org at least a week in advance of the final submission deadline.

 Final project writeups can be at most 5 pages long (including appendices and figures).
-We will allow for an extra page containing only references.
+We will allow for extra pages containing only references.
 If you did this work in collaboration with someone else, or if someone else (such as another professor) had advised you on this work, your write-up must fully acknowledge their contributions.
-For shared projects, we also require that you submit the final report from the class you're sharing the project with.We’ll be posting more detailed guidelines with a rough outline of what we expect to see in the final report: cs229-final-report-guidelines.pdf.
+For shared projects, we also require that you submit the final report from the class you're sharing the project with.Here's more detailed guidelines with a rough outline of what we expect to see in the final report: cs229-final-report-guidelines.pdf.

 |Grading||The final report will be judged based off of the clarity of the report, the relevance of the project to topics taught in CS229, the novelty of the problem, and the technical quality and significance of the work.|

 After CS229, if you want to submit your work to a machine learning conference, the ICML deadline will probably be in early February next year (http://icml.cc), and the NIPS deadline is usually in early June (http://nips.cc/).
 Of course, depending on the topic of your project, other non-machine learning conferences may also be more appropriate.

 Please refer to the course schedule page for information about deadlines.
 We will post more details about each each on the website and on Piazza.